What Is Docker Container Security?

 How to Provide Docker Container Security

 Transport Layer Security.
-Restrict connections to the Docker daemon, if remote access is required, for users with access to the client's TLS accounts.
+Restrict connections to the Docker daemon for users with access to the client's TLS accounts.
 Specify which commands are allowed for which user, and create the appropriate authorization plugin for Docker.
 Now when starting the Docker daemon, point to the created plugin.

 Secrets in Docker.
 Confidential information should be kept as secrets created using the docker service create command.
 If you add the “icc”: false option to the configuration file located in /etc/docker/daemon.json, communication between containers will be disabled in order to avoid unnecessary information leaks.